RageOn/shop_sync/README.md

 $ shopsync config rageon
 ```

-This will create a `rageon.env` file in the current directory with the following contents
+This will create a `rageon.env` file in your home directory with the following contents

 ```
 API_KEY=shopifykey